Stronger Random Baselines for In-Context Learning: Experiments

 \subsection{Maximum random baseline predicts held-out accuracy}

-In the previous section we focused on contextualizing maximum validation accuracy, which is commonly reported for ICL tasks \citep{perez2021true}.
+Now that we have shown that the standard and maximum random baselines differ in many typical ICL settings, we turn to contextualizing held-out test set accuracy.
 Validation accuracy is often used as a first step to select a model, followed by reporting the selected model's performance on an additional held-out test set.
-But the more we look at the test set, the less useful it becomes.
+But, of course, the more we look at the test set, the less useful it becomes.
 Here we show that the maximum random baseline is a better predictor of whether test performance will exceed random guessing than the standard random baseline and thus can avoid wasted test set evaluations.

 \paragraph{Setup.} Just as before, we choose the prompt with best performance on the validation data and report: the maximum validation accuracy, the standard random baseline, and the maximum random baseline.
 Given just the validation accuracy, we have to make a decision: is this prompt's test accuracy above or below random?
 Using the same models and 16 BIG-bench Lite tasks as above, we randomly partition each task into a validation set (75\%) and a test set (25\%).
-For a given model and task, we select the prompt from among $t=200$ with the highest validation accuracy.
+For a given model and task, we select the prompt from among $t=200$ prompts with the highest validation accuracy.
 This prompt's validation accuracy is compared to the standard random and the maximum random baselines.